Master of Arts for Teachers of English (MATE)

 Engage in lifelong learning

 The Master of Arts for Teachers of English (MATE) Program is an innovative and accessible graduate degree program that offers English teachers in the elementary, secondary, or college system within the province of British Columbia the opportunity to pursue advanced studies in English literature.
-The MATE program is not taking applications in 2023.
+The MATE program is not currently taking applications.

 MATE Alumni